mongodb/mongo-ruby-driver/spec/README.md

 events and transitions performed by the driver, as well as log all commands sent to and responses received from the database.

+To debug authentication and user management commands, set the `MONGO_RUBY_DRIVER_UNREDACT_EVENTS` environment variable to `1`, `true` or `yes`.
+This will disable redaction of command monitoring payloads for sensitive commands.
+Normally this environment variable should be used with `MONGO_RUBY_DRIVER_CLIENT_DEBUG` to see the command payloads.

 ## Caveats

 ### Socket Permission Errors